-Jacobs School of Music Requirements for Incoming Freshmen
+Jacobs School of Music Requirements for Incoming First-Years

 For admissions consideration, students must complete the application for admission to Indiana University as well as the Jacobs School of Music Supplemental Application.
-For optimal consideration for admission and scholarship, students must complete the IU Application by November 1.
-The deadline for the JSoM Supplemental Application is December 1.

 In addition to meeting the general requirements for admission to Indiana University, applicants must successfully complete an audition and/or interview in their major proposed area of study.
 Auditions and interviews are scheduled during designated weekends during the spring semester and are heard by a committee of department faculty members appointed by the chairperson of the department.
 This committee evaluates the student's performance level or other qualifications and makes a recommendation to the Jacobs School of Music Admissions and Recruitment Committee.
 The Admissions and Recruitment Committee determines whether the student can be admitted to a specific program by considering the student's past academic record. interviews (if applicable), letters of recommendation, and the audition/interview committee's recommendation.